Track mileage automatically

 Get started for free Get started for free

-Not all states have value-based vehicle registration fees.
-If none of your vehicle registration fees are based on the car’s value, you won’t be able to deduct them for a personal vehicle.
-Here’s a guide to the states that have value-based car registration fees, along with the specific fees that fall into this category.
+Note that not all states have value-based vehicle registration fees.
+If none of your vehicle registration fees are based on the car’s value, you won’t be able to deduct them.

 State